 How To Build An Online Community [8 Secrets You Never Knew]

 Knowing how to build an online community and engage with your customers online, and allow a forum for them to connect and engage with each other is essential for any organization.
-In fact, successful communities have been proven to be one of the best investments you can make, generating an ROI of almost 6,500% on average!
-Mind-blowing figures right?

 Here are 8 SECRET tips you should know when creating your organization’s community guidelines and learning how to build a community online.